rintaro-s/LAL-v2_NF4/README.md

-# LAL-v2: A Fine-Tuned Japanese Language Model
+# LAL-v2: A Fine-Tuned Japanese Language Model（NF4）

 ## Introduction
 LAL-v2 is a fine-tuned language model based on the `rinna/japanese-gpt-neox-3.6b` model.
 This model is specifically designed to generate text in a younger sister tone, making it well-suited for applications such as character generation and creative writing.